 If you wish to contact me please use the email address or form on the Contact page.
 You can also contact me through the Facebook, Twitter and Linkedin pages of The Sea Book (click the icons at the bottom of the page).

-The Sea Book is drawn on a 9.7 inch iPad Pro with an Apple Pencil before being mastered on a MacBook Pro.
+The Sea Book was drawn on a 9.7 inch iPad Pro with an Apple Pencil before being mastered on a MacBook Pro.
 I exclusively use a drawing app called Procreate.
 I've tried a selection of other drawing applications but Procreate works well with the Pencil and has the best balance of tools, customisation and a simple uncluttered interface.
 Adobe Sketch would have been another good option, but I was already up and running with Procreate.

 I initially created a four panel page in Photoshop, 1920 by 3600 pixels, a simple white page with four transparent windows, then exported this as a png to import into a Procreate canvas of the same size (could have worked bigger for more detail, but I'm happy with the memory/detail balance).
 Once in Procreate I 'distress' the edges of the borders with an eraser set to the 'Nikko Rull' brush (a particular favourite).